Voice controlled Knowledge base application with Azure Cognitive Services

 Testing

-When console application is running you can ask a question like "What are Azure Cognitive Services?" with your voice and application finds anwer to this from Microsoft Docs documentation and reads it loud.
+When the console application is running you can ask a question like "What are Azure Cognitive Services?" with your voice and the application finds the answer to this from Microsoft Docs documentation and reads it out loud.

 Summary

 This was a very funny and insightful small exercise.
-In overall Speech SDK is very intuitive to use and utilize.
-Nowadays it's very easy to add voice controlled functionalities to your applications and the language support is already pretty comprehensive.
+Overall Speech SDK is very intuitive to use and utilize.
+Nowadays it's very easy to add voice-controlled functionalities to your applications and the language support is already pretty comprehensive.
 I covered a very small part of what is possible to do with Azure Cognitive Service so I'll handle this topic also later.

-Full source code of this sample application can be found from GitHub.
+The full source code of this sample application can be found on GitHub.

 Comments